REALbasic Developer Logo

 Your article should follow a standard structure, just like a speech: tell us what you're going to tell us, tell us, and then tell us what you told us.
 For example, the following would be an extremely short, but acceptable article:

-This article will explain how to launch the REALbasic application.
+This article will explain how to launch the Xojo application.

-First, you find your REALbasic folder.
-Then you double-click the REALbasic icon.
+First, you find your Xojo folder.
+Then you double-click the Xojo icon.
 You're done!

-Now you know how to launch REALbasic on your own.
+Now you know how to launch Xojo on your own.

 Obviously you want to expand on this a bit (and pick a more challenging subject ;-), but this is the basic idea behind any article.
 Your introduction could include a story or some background on how you came up with the idea or need for whatever it is you are going to explain, followed by the actual implementation of a solution.
 Your conclusion wraps things up and perhaps indicates future directions the reader could take to make the program better, or do further research on the subject.